 This is a German passport issued in Duisburg in 1983.
-Seven years later the German passport will become red and will be an EU passport.
-The passport was valid for five years, until 1988 but was renewed in Feb 1989, then valid until Feb 1992.
-The bearer went frequently to East Germany (GDR).
+Seven years later, the German passport will become red and an EU passport.
+The passport was valid for five years until 1988 but was renewed in February 1989, then valid until February 1992.
+The bearer frequently went to East Germany (GDR).
 The curious visa is on page 15.
-Issued in Wartha on 10 November 1989, which is one day after the fall of the wall!
+It was issued in Wartha on 10 November 1989, which is one day after the fall of the wall!

-This Federal Republic German passport probably shows probably the last GDR visa issued by the border troops.
-After the wall was open a visa was not anymore required, but passports still got stamped.
+This Federal Republic German passport probably shows the last GDR visa issued by the border troops.
+After the wall was open, a visa was no longer required, but passports were still stamped.
 My old German passport has a GDR stamp from May 1990.
-Two months later on 1 July border control between the two German states became obsolete.
-I guess this means I do have also one of the last DDR stamps in my old travel document.
+Two months later, on 1 July, border control between the two German states became obsolete.
+This means I also have one of the last DDR stamps in my old travel document.

-Unbelievable, it is already 30 years ago when Germany East and West reunited.
+Unbelievable, it was already 30 years ago when Germany East and West reunited.
 When the wall came down in Nov 1989, I wanted to go to Berlin but couldn’t.
-My first trip to the now open German Democratic Republic (DDR) was in May 1990 when I visited an East German penpal.
+My first trip to the now open German Democratic Republic (DDR) was in May 1990 when I visited an East German pen pal.
 Back then, I was collecting coins, including DDR coins.
-I met my penpal for the first time in his small hometown of Klingenthal, Saxony.
+I met my pen pal for the first time in his small hometown of Klingenthal, Saxony.
 His family was amicable, and I had a great time there for a few days.
-Also, sitting in and driving a Trabbi.
+I was also sitting in and driving a Trabbi.
 The East German plastic car.
 We wanted to go to a coin auction in Leipzig but skipped the plan after finding a huge open-air flea market in Leipzig with unique antiques.
 No wonder, as East Germans couldn’t sell or export abroad.
-Everything they collected over 40 years you could find there—a collectors wonderland.
+You could find everything they collected over 40 years there—a collectors wonderland.
 And, oh wonder, I also met by random a fellow collector from the West on this vast flea market.
 German Reunification

-I visited Saxony Switzerland, a hilly climbing area, and a national park around the Elbe valley south-east of Dresden.
+I visited Saxony, Switzerland, a hilly climbing area, and a national park around the Elbe valley southeast of Dresden.
 Together with Bohemian Switzerland in the Czech Republic, it forms the Elbe Sandstone Mountains.
 Just beautiful.
-I remember we paid for a typical Saxony sausage with a bun and a drink one East Mark.
-Germa
+We paid for a typical Saxony sausage with a bun and a drink one East Mark. last visa east Germany